DIY Britain: 10 home repairs Brits struggle with most - from clogged toilets to changing bulbs - IFA Magazine

-Almost half (45%) of UK homeowners admit to lacking sufficient savings for unexpected home repairs, with the average surprise bill landing at a hefty £562.
+Almost half (45%) of UK homeowners admit to lacking sufficient savings for unexpected home repairs, with the average surprise bill² landing at a hefty £562.

 So in an attempt to save money, many homeowners turn to DIY repairs.
 However, these can sometimes lead to pricier problems if not done correctly.
 In fact, botched DIY jobs are costing Brits around £446 million annually.
 A third of homeowners are shelling out up to £200 each time to remedy their DIY disasters.